tgbrooks/dependentsimr/README.md

 The R package [SPsimSeq](https://github.com/CenterForStatistics-UGent/SPsimSeq) provides a dedicated RNA-seq and scRNA-seq simulator using a NORTA approach to simulate gene dependence.
 In contrast to this package, it uses WGCNA to determine the correlation matrix, which is a gene network approach.
-However, this method takes significant time to run.
+However, this method takes significant computational resources.
 Indeed, the `SPsimSeq` paper generated data for just 5000 genes based on a randomly sampled 5000 gene subset of the RNA-seq data and trying to generate a full sample exhausted the memory of a 24GB computer.
-In contrast, our method runs in seconds on to generate full 40,000 gene (Mus musculus) samples on the same computer.
+In contrast, our method runs in seconds to generate full 40,000 gene (Mus musculus) samples on the same computer.
 `SPsimSeq` is more specialized and full-featured for RNA-seq simulation, providing, for example, native differential expression (DE) options.
 Using our package requires manually setting marginal expression values to simulate DE, but also supports other marginal distributions for situations outside of RNA-seq.

+The [scDesign2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02367-2) simulator for scRNA-seq uses NORTA and, like our method, uses the approach of estimating the correlation matrix from the normalized dataset.
+However, it limits this correlation matrix to top-expressed genes.

 Other NORTA-based R packages that may be applicable, at least for datasets with smaller numbers of features, include `bindata`, `GenOrd`, and `SimMultiCorrData`, the last of these being the most comprehensive.
 The `bigsimr` package provides faster implementations of these methods to scale up to omics-level data.